 The P4P NC Program accommodates certain types of multifamily buildings.
 Applicants who pursue their multifamily projects through the ENERGY STAR Multifamily New Construction (MFNC) program may apply for NJCEP incentives through the RNC Program; applicants who do not pursue their multifamily projects through the ENERGY STAR MFNC program may apply for NJCEP incentives through the P4P NC Program.
 Regardless of which program the applicant pursues, all applicable NJCEP program requirements must be satisfied in order to receive incentives.
-Please see the decision tree Appendix D: Multifamily Decision Tree for further guidance on multifamily program eligibility.
+Please see Appendix C: Multifamily Decision Tree for further guidance on multifamily program eligibility.